188.8.131.52 Radicalism: Imposition of Major Change

 Progressivism can be termed ‘radical’ in situations where idealism stimulates complete and rapid change of a large part of the political system.
-The term ‘radical’ is used here in its political sense:
+The term ‘radical’ is used here in its political sense, as defined in The New Shorter Oxford English Dictionary:

 “Advocating thorough or far-reaching change; representing or supporting an extreme section of a party; …. characterised by departure from tradition; progressive; unorthodox.”